-Because laughter is a social activity they tested laughing in groups and alone, and found that in all the situations all the participants’ ability to tolerate pain jumped significantly after laughing.
+Because laughter is a social activity they tested laughing in groups and alone, and found that in all the situations all the participants’ ability to tolerate pain jumped significantly after laughing but laughing with someone is best.
 On average, watching about 15 minutes of comedy increased pain thresholds by around 10%, with those laughing alone having slightly smaller increases than those laughing in groups, highlighting that laughing is best done with others.

 Researchers believe that the long series of exhalations that accompany laughing cause physical stimulus of the abdominal muscles that in turn trigger the central nervous system to release Endorphins usually released during physical activity, proving that a good ‘belly laugh’ really is good for your health.
 This research has also been reproduced recently using colour PET scans showing laughter triggers endogenous opioid receptors in the frontal cortex of the brain (ref).

 Physios often try to reduce pain in their patients sometimes using some weird, wonderful, and usually wasteful treatments.
 The claim is that by reducing pain a little it can open the window of opportunity allowing the patient to move more often or better, and I have discussed my thoughts on this before.

 Whenever I hear a physio saying they use a certain type of treatment because it reduces pain and opens a window of opportunity, I have to fight back the very strong and very impulsive urge of shouting ‘SO WHAT…’.
 Many things can and do reduce pain a little bit, for a short period of time, such as manual therapy, exercise, even swearing, or wearing woolly underpants.
 For me reducing pain in those I see although nice is often not necessary with the bigger issue being, do patients understand their pain, do they have a strategy to deal with it, and can they tolerate it?